leanderthiele/voxelize/README.md

 PyTorch from source.

-# Building PyTorch
+## Building PyTorch

-**Only required if the CPU+GPU version is desired.**
+**Only required if the CPU+GPU version is desired, and linking with the pre-built binaries fails.**
 We found that it was necessary to build PyTorch from source.
-This is a bit annoying, but on the plus side you will get a high-quality build of PyTorch that will most likely be faster than the `many-linux` pre-built binaries.
+This is a bit annoying, but on the plus side you will get a high-quality build of PyTorch that will most likely be faster than the "many-linux" pre-built binaries.
 Here are some instructions (replace `export` with the appropriate command for your shell if necessary):
 1. ```shell